freeCodeCamp/guide/src/pages/html/html5-web-storage/index.md

 localStorage.getItem("foo"); //returns "bar"
 ```

-`window.sessionStorage`: stores data for one session; data is lost when the browser tab is closed.
+`window.sessionStorage`: stores data for one session, where data is lost when the browser / browser tab is closed.

 ```javascript
 // Store Item